qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

 in  `/home/<your-user>/error`.
 ![An image showing the error folder.
 It contains a directory with a long name.](./images/upload/raw_data_upload_error_folder.png)
 In this new folder, you can find an `error.txt` file describing the error, and the data you tried to upload.
-You can then try to fix the error and upload it again by moving it into the registration folder..
+You can then try to fix the error.
+To retry the upload of the fixed folder, move it to the registration folder again.